Fawaztarar/CV/README.md

 **MSc in Project Management**
 London, United Kingdom
 2018 - 2019
-- Specialized in advanced project management techniques, including Agile and Scrum methodologies.
-- Completed a capstone project on "The Impact of Agile Practices on Software Development Efficiency".

 ### NUCES – FAST Islamabad Campus
 **Master of Business Administration (MBA)**
 Islamabad, Pakistan
 2009 - 2011
-- Focused on strategic management, finance, and marketing.
-- Led a team project analyzing the market expansion strategies of tech startups.

 **Bachelor of Business Administration (BBA)**
 2005 - 2009
-- Concentrated on business fundamentals, organizational behavior, and operations management.
-- Participated in an exchange program focusing on international business in Europe.

 ### The City School Capital Campus
 **Cambridge International AS & A Levels**
 Islamabad, Pakistan
 2003 - 2005
-- Majored in Mathematics, Economics, and Computer Science.
-- Vice President of the Student Council, organized community service initiatives and school events.